-NFL Rumors: Adrian Peterson To Officially Become Free Agent – Cowboys Interested
+NFL Rumors: Adrian Peterson To Officially Become Free Agent — Cowboys Interested

 — SportsCenter (@SportsCenter) February 28, 2017

 What fans may fail to realize is that Peterson could also return to Minnesota in 2017 if he chooses to negotiate with them on a new deal.
-The thing is, another NFL team will likely offer him a better deal for more money and that is where he’ll probably end up.
+The thing is, another NFL team will likely offer him a better deal for more money, and that is where he’ll probably end up.

-CBS Sports is reporting that there are a number of locations where Adrian Peterson may end up in free agency, and as rumored for years, the Cowboys are one of them.
+CBS Sports is reporting that there are some locations where Adrian Peterson may end up in free agency, and as rumored for years, the Cowboys are one of them.
 That should come as no surprise as the two sides have wanted to work together for years, but could never really say anything officially due to tampering issues.

 Now, it’s a different story.